roni30895/Desktop_application/README.md

-# Golang Desktop Application and Python Microservice
+# Desktop Application with Golang and Python Microservice

 This project consists of two components: